not-samwise-gamgee/it-admin-tools/README.md

 # admin-scripts
-Generic scripts for everyday endpoint management and automation Some of these are written by me, some I found online and tailored to my use, and some were co-authored with various others.
+Generic scripts for everyday endpoint management and automation Some of these are written by me, some written or co-authored by others and tailored to my environments.
 I make no copyrights or claims to anything written here All of these should be tested and adjusted for your environment